chrisnoonan98675/site/xl-release/how-to/how-to-find-ids.markdown

 The IDs of phases and tasks can be found in the response of the REST call that gets the contents of a release or template.

 Inspect the contents of the release JSON object.
-The release ID (which we already know) is in the `id` field.
+The release ID (which you already know) is in the `id` field.
 All phases in the release are stored as a list in the `phases` property.
 In turn, the phases contain their tasks in the `tasks` property.

 Here's an example: